Home » Living Well & Understanding the Body

 Vojdani notes that when it comes to organic food, there is a common refrain that people are wasting their money because some may find that both types of foods have similar amounts of nutrients — or that organic food even has less nutrients.
 However, organic foods do have less toxic chemicals, which are a big contributor to autoimmune diseases.

-What Effect Do Red Meat and Dairy Have on the Body and the Immune System?
+What Effects Do Read Meat And Dairy Have On The Body And Immune System?

 Diet has been closely tied to both alleviating and exacerbating autoimmunity.